How I Clean My Home Without Harsh Chemicals

 Dealing with Stubborn Stains

-When I encounter stains that don't respond to the methods above, I'll use stronger products that still contain natural ingredients.
+When I get stains that don't respond to the methods above, I'll use stronger products that still contain natural ingredients.
 My favorite is Dr. Bronner's Sal Suds, which gets an "A" from the Environmental Working Group and is an excellent all-purpose natural cleaner.
 Be sure to use Sal Suds, NOT castile soap, which won't work the same.

 It can be used directly on really tough stains in a pinch, though I prefer to make a natural stain spray: